DhruvaD1/ECE445Notebook/notebooks/dhruvad2/README.md

 ## Week 7 - 3/3 - 3/9

 This week was mostly focused on testing our circuit on a breadboard.
 This helped a lot because it allowed us to see if what we ordered was right.
-After some testing on the breadboard I realized that many parts of our PCB wont work such as the heater and lockas the BJT setup for both of those was wrong.
+After some testing on the breadboard I realized that many parts of our PCB wont work such as the heater and locks the BJT setup for both of those was wrong.
 One issues that we ran into this week also was that the fingerpint sensor would sometimes not recognize a correct input.
 We realized this after prseneting our propsal, but we did not realize it would be this innacurate, so we need to think of somethings else.

 I started working on the code for the breadbaord demo also this week.
 I did a good chunk of it already.
 I also decided to change the user interface to a website instead of a comptuer program this week because it is more convinent for the user to use that over a program on a computer.
 I got the temprature sensor, keypad, website coded up bymyself.
 And then all of us met up to get the lock working as that was confusing to us.
 Eventually after a long debugging session we got it working.
 So with this I added some code into the existing code to get the lock in the code.
 Below is the front end of the website that I coded up.
 As well as a picture of the dev board used for the breadboard demo as well as some of the wiring for the demo.
 I found these open source libraries for the keypad and temprature sensor to use [https://github.com/adafruit/Adafruit_Keypad](https://github.com/adafruit/Adafruit_Keypad) and [https://github.com/milesburton/Arduino-Temperature-Control-Library](https://github.com/milesburton/Arduino-Temperature-Control-Library)